 Dubai’s Ejari system plays a crucial role in the rental market, ensuring that tenancy agreements are legally registered and enforceable.
-When it comes to eviction cases, Ejari registration is a key factor in determining the legal rights of both landlords and tenants.
+When it comes to eviction cases, Ejari registration in Dubai is a key factor in determining the legal rights of both landlords and tenants.
 Without a valid Ejari registration, eviction notices may be challenged, and rental disputes can become more complicated.

 What is Ejari?

-• Who needs to register?
+- Who needs to register?
 Both landlords and tenants must ensure that the tenancy contract is registered with Ejari.

-• Where is it registered?
+- Where is it registered?
 Registration is done through the Ejari portal or authorized typing centers in Dubai.

 1. Ejari Proves Legal Tenancy Status